Main content

 Dark Ash Gray

 Want to conceal grays while still embracing the richness of a brunette hue?
 Dark ash gray lets you have the best of both worlds.
-This ashy matte color focuses the bulk of your grays at the ends, not the roots, so you can go gray the fashionable way.
+This ashy matte color focuses on the bulk of your grays at the ends, not the roots, so you can go gray the fashionable way.

 Two-Toned Slate Brunette